-Considerations for implementation and budget impact: locally advanced disease, pharmacy resources pERC noted that several factors would be important to consider if a funding recommendation for nabpaclitaxel plus gemcitabine was implemented.
-First, nab-paclitaxel has a short stability period once reconstituted. pERC noted that since nab-paclitaxel is administered based on body surface area (BSA), in instances where vial sharing is not feasible, such as in small treatment centers, there is a likelihood of wastage of any excess drug. pERC however noted that the budget impact of wastage as addressed in the submitter's analysis was determined to have small impact on the manufacturer's estimates compared to other factors, such as drug price. pERC also noted that as nab-paclitaxel is a difficult drug to reconstitute prior to administration, jurisdictions will need to consider the potential impact on pharmacy resources for dose preparation.
-As an additional systemic therapy to gemcitabine, pERC noted that jurisdictions will need to consider increased chemotherapy chair time for the administration of nab-paclitaxel, as well as the additional time the patient will be in the clinic, as preparation of the drug requires more time and is only started once the patient arrives at the clinic.
+Considerations for implementation and budget impact: locally advanced disease, pharmacy resources pERC noted that several factors would be important to consider if a funding recommendation for nab-paclitaxel was implemented.
+First, nab-paclitaxel has a short stability period once reconstituted. pERC noted that since nab-paclitaxel is administered based on the weight of the patient, in instances where vial sharing is not feasible, there is a likelihood of wastage of any excess drug. pERC acknowledged that the budget impact of wastage was addressed in the submitter's analysis and determined to have minimal impact in the manufacturer's estimates. pERC also noted that as nab-paclitaxel is a difficult drug to reconstitute prior to administration, jurisdictions will need to consider the potential impact on pharmacy resources for dose preparation.
+As an additional systemic therapy to gemcitabine, pERC noted that jurisdictions will need to consider increased chemotherapy chair time for the administration of nab-paclitaxel, as well as the additional time the patient will be in the clinic, , as preparation of the drug requires more time and is only started once the patient arrives at the clinic.

-pERC discussed input from pCODR's Provincial Advisory Group requesting guidance on the use of nabpaclitaxel plus gemcitabine in locally advanced disease. pERC noted that locally advanced patients were excluded from the MPACT study. pERC, however, discussed current treatment patterns and noted that patients with locally advanced unresectable and metastatic adenocarcinoma of the pancreas are typically treated with similar systemic therapies.
+pERC discussed input from pCODR's Provincial Advisory Group requesting guidance on the use of nab-paclitaxel in locally advanced disease. pERC noted that locally advanced patients were excluded from the MPACT study. pERC, however, discussed current treatment patterns and noted that patients with locally advanced unresectable and metastatic adenocarcinoma of the pancreas are typically treated with similar systemic therapies.
 Additionally, pERC noted that a patient's transition from locally advanced unresectable to metastatic diseases may be rapid.
-Therefore, pERC agreed that treatment should not be limited to metastatic patients but expanded to include patients with locally advanced unresectable disease. pERC however considered the potential budget impact of a change in the eligible population and noted that the increased incremental costs with the addition of this population could be substantial. pERC also discussed the potential impact of nab-paclitaxel plus gemcitabine in the adjuvant setting and on downstream treatment algorithms. pERC concluded that the impact of using nab-paclitaxel plus gemcitabine in earlier treatment lines is as yet unknown and no evidence is available to evaluate the effectiveness of nab-paclitaxel plus gemcitabine following FOLFIRINOX failure or of a switch to FOLFIRINOX following an improvement in performance status with nab-paclitaxel plus gemcitabine initial treatment.
+Therefore, pERC agreed that treatment should not be limited to metastatic patients but expanded to include patients with locally advanced unresectable disease. pERC however considered the potential budget impact of a change in the eligible population and noted that the increased incremental costs with the addition of this population could be substantial. pERC also discussed the potential impact of nab-paclitaxel in the adjuvant setting and on downstream treatment algorithms. pERC concluded that the impact of using nab-paclitaxel in earlier treatment lines is as yet unknown and no evidence is available to evaluate the effectiveness of nab-paclitaxel following FOLFIRINOX failure or of a switch to FOLFIRINOX following an improvement in performance status with nab-paclitaxel initial treatment.